Butterfly curve (algebraic)

 The butterfly curve has a single singularity with delta invariant three, which means it is a curve of genus seven.
 The only plane curves of genus seven are singular, since seven is not a triangular number, and the minimum degree for such a curve is six.

-The butterfly curve has branching number and multiplicity two, and hence the singularity link has two components, pictured at right.
+The butterfly curve has branching number and multiplicity two, and hence the singularity link has two components.